absinthe0223/guide/Operating-Model/Working-Together.md

 ## Scheduling and Availability

 We encourage partners to be available for communication (either in person or on Slack).
-Essentially, slack is "in the office."
-If you're not logged in on slack, then its assumed you are not working.
+Essentially, Slack is "in the office."
+If you're not logged in on Slack, then its assumed you are not working.

 Communication, as they say, is the key to every relationship.
 Working remotely makes synchronous communication a choice, not a requirement.
 While the benefits of being able to "go dark" and focus on a task without risk of distraction are great, we must also make time to be explicitly available to the team.